fedora-copr/copr/doc/user_documentation.rst

 So if Copr have it, then it is used, otherwise ignored.
 But if it is missing DNF/YUM print the warning above even if it is ignored.
 Currently there is no way to tell DNF/YUM to not print this warning.

+.. _`I have a problem and I need to talk to a human.`:

-.. rubric:: I have a problem and I need to talk to a human.
+.. rubric:: I have a problem and I need to talk to a human.  :ref:`¶ <I have a problem and I need to talk to a human.>`

 We do not provide support per se, but try your luck here: :ref:`communication`